open-estuary/estuary/doc/UEFI_Manual.4D03.md

   EFI Internal Shell mode is a standard command shell in UEFI.

   Embedded Boot Loader(EBL) mode is an embedded command shell based on boot loader specially for developers.

+  You can switch between two modes by typing "exit" from one mode to UEFI main menu and then choose the another mode.

 * Update UEFI files